HomeFan FilmsHorrible Turn

 When it was announced in 2008 that the online musical Dr. Horrible’s Sing-Along Blog would be released on DVD, the call also went out for fans to create short video “applications” to join the fictitious Evil League of Evil.
-The ten best were subsequently included on the DVD – ranging from Tur-Mohel, a Jewish practitioner of evil, to L’Enfant Terrible, a genius female child – and these submissions immediately showcased the imagination and innovation of Internet fans from around the globe.
+The ten best were subsequently included on the DVD – ranging from Tur-Mohel, a Jewish practitioner of evil, to L’Enfant Terrible, a genius female child – and and immediately showcased the imagination and innovation of Internet fans from around the globe.

 Chance McClain of Houston, Texas, went even further, however, by writing and filming an unofficial prequel to Dr. Horrible, the hour-long Horrible Turn.
 Released online in November 2009, this web production tells the story of high-school-age Billy and fellow student Kenny Hammerstein, who would later evolve into the grown-up Dr. Horrible and Captain Hammer of the web series.
 Incorporating original songs of its own and numerous references to Dr. Horrible’s Sing-Along Blog, this inventive endeavor has taken fan fiction to a whole new level.